Soccer-Euro-Euro 2012 knockout stage fixtures

-WARSAW, June 23 Knockout stage fixtures at Euro 2012 after Spain became the third team to reach the semi-finals on Saturday (all matches 1845 GMT):
+WARSAW, June 24 Knockout stage fixtures at Euro 2012 after Italy became the final team to reach the semi-finals on Sunday (all matches 1845 GMT):

 Semi-finals